jamii/jams/README.md

 I was barking up totally the wrong tree.
 The `expr` grammar is actually not left-recursive after the changes I made, which means the memo is not being applied.
 But the memo was covering up the fact that I wrote the grammar in a silly way that required exponential time to parse with memoization.

-Which means I actually don't need to memoization (which I spent most of today working on) at all for my grammar.
+Which means I actually don't need memoization (which I spent most of today working on) at all for my grammar.

 This whole left-recursive memoization thing has been a total dead end.
 I should have stuck with techniques I'm familiar with from the start.
 This is not the time to be trying experimental new things.